Template Haskell tutorial

 Creation of TH DSLs that are integrated into systems built in Haskell.
 Examples of such DSLs are the language for model declaration used in

-, and various other mini-languages used in theyesod
+persistent, and various other mini-languages used in theyesodweb framework. -

 Compile-time construction of values of refined types that turns invalid inputs into compilation failures.